rabier/SPIMAPWGD/README.txt

 =============================================================================
 USAGE

-Running spimap with no arguments will print out its command-line usage:
+Running SPIMAPWGD with no arguments will print out its command-line usage:

 Usage: spimap [OPTION]

 -a,--align  <alignment fasta>
     sequence alignment in fasta format

   -S,--smap  <species map>